Tewol/12-employee-tracker-mysql/README.md

 ![Employe tracker database UML](images/employee.png)

-* Department:
+* Department Table:

   * id - INT PRIMARY KEY
   * name - VARCHAR(30) to hold department name

-* Role:
+* Role Table:

   * id - INT PRIMARY KEY
   * title -  VARCHAR(30) to hold role title
   * salary -  DECIMAL to hold role salary
   * department_id -  INT to hold reference to department role belongs to

-* Employee:
+* Employee Table:

   * id - INT PRIMARY KEY
-  * first_name - VARCHAR(30) to hold employee first name
+  * first_name - VARCHAR(30) holds employee first name
-  * last_name - VARCHAR(30) to hold employee last name
+  * last_name - VARCHAR(30) holds employee last name
-  * role_id - INT to hold reference to role employee has
+  * role_id - INT holds reference to role table
-  * manager_id - INT to hold reference to another employee that manages the employee being Created.
+  * manager_id - INT holds reference to another employee who is a manager.
 This field may be null if the employee has no manager

 Build a command-line application that at a minimum allows the user to:

+  * Add departments,
+  * Add roles,
-  * Add departments, roles, employees
+  * Add employees

-  * View departments, roles, employees
+  * View departments,
+  * Add roles,
+  * Add employees,
   * Update employee roles

 Bonus points if you're able to:

-  * Update employee managers
+  * Update employee managers,

-  * View employees by manager
+  * View employees by manager,
+  * Delete departments,

-  * Delete departments, roles, and employees
+  * Delete roles, and
+  * Delete employees
   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department

 ## Sample SQL JOINS: